friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\invalid_hexadecimal.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2:
-    -->3: a = 0x123g4
+       3: a = 0x123g4
               ^^^^^

     It looks like you used an invalid character (`g`) in an hexadecimal number.